axibase/atsd/rule-engine/functions-statistical.md

   percentile(double n) double
 ```

-`n`-th percentile function. `n` multiplied by the number of values is the index for the function. `n` can be a fractional number.
+Calculates `n`-th percentile. `n` multiplied by the number of values is the index for the function. `n` can be a fractional number.

 ## `median`